How To Write Engaging Long-Form Content: 10 Tips

 6. Make Your Paragraphs And Your Sentences Short

-Long form content doesn’t need to have long paragraphs.
-You are not Leo Tolstoy and we aren’t living in the 19th century.
+Long-form content doesn’t need to have long paragraphs.
+You are not Leo Tolstoy and we weren’t living in the 19th century.

-You should know that an average human has an attention span of about 8 seconds.
-Surprisingly, about 18 years ago it was 12 seconds.
+You should know that the average human has an attention span of about 8 seconds.
+Surprisingly, about 18 years ago, it was 12 seconds.
 It shows how people are getting active and want everything fast as they continue to grow.

-If your post is long, people are not going to read if you write extremely long sentences and paragraphs.
+If your post is long, people are not going to read if you write incredibly long sentences and paragraphs.
 Keep breaking the line after 3 sentences at least.